FuzzyIdeas/Clop/README.md

 ## Technical details

-Clop uses the following open source tools for optimizing files, images and videos:
+Clop uses the following open source tools for optimising files, images and videos:

 * `pngquant` for PNG
 * `jpegoptim` for JPEG